roemvaar/cs_notes/docs/data_structures/tries.md

 # Tries

+## **1. Overview**

-Tries are based on trees.
+* **Definition:** Tries are based on trees.
 Tries are used to solve the problem of representing a set of words.
 The term "trie" comes from the word re**trie**val.
 A trie is a tree data structure used to store and retrieve keys in a dataset of strings efficiently.
 This data structure has various applications, such as autocomplete and spellchecker.

+* **Use Cases:**
+  * Example: Efficient searching and sorting (e.g., database indexing).
+  * Example: Suitable for priority-based tasks (e.g., heaps for priority queues).

+---

 Tries are also called prefix trees.